 If you're looking for the bright, bold rainbow colors though, you have to use gel.
 It's really the only way I've found to get those vibrant colors.

-Step 2: Make your cake.
+Step 2: Make your cake according to package directions.
 Get the biggest bowl you have in your house, and make a triple batch of your cake in that one bowl according to the package directions.
-There’s no need to use a mixer.
+There's no need to use a mixer.
+Just use a spoon.
 Seriously.

 Step 4: Slowly add the food coloring gel with a clean toothpick little by little into each of the bowls.
 Don’t forget the colors of the rainbow: ROY G. BIV (except we don’t do indigo around here).
 It's easy to get the red, blue, and yellow to be vibrant, but once you start making purple (blue and red), green (yellow and blue), and orange (yellow and red), this'll get trickier.
 The good thing about the gel food coloring above is that it has most of these colors already mixed except the orange.